brandonjnelsonFDA/pediatric-CT-noise-texture-augmentation/README.md

 Running Title: *Pediatric CT Noise Texture Augmentation*

-Adult-trained CT denoising models were shown to perform poorly in pediatric CT due to Field-of-view (FOV) differences between adult and pediatric CT protocols.
-This project use noise patches from pediatric protocol phantom scans to augment training with adult datasets.
-This technique can improve performance in smaller-pediatric patients not represented in the training dataset.

 ## Purpose

 This repository contains runable code to reproduce the figures in the article "Noise Texture Augmentation Improves Pediatric Generalizability in Deep Learning CT Denoising Models" by Nelson et al 2024.